Janette Manrara: Series 18

 For series 18, Manrara was paired with HRVY.

 Due to the COVID-19 pandemic all scores are out of 30 as Bruno Tonioli could not participate due to travel restrictions.
 This was the first series that Manrara got her first ever perfect score, also the first perfect score in Week 6.
-Plus, it was her first ever Final since she first joined the show in 2013.
+It was also her first ever Final since she first joined the show in 2013.